-7.4.1 If the grievant is not satisfied with the decision at Level I, he/she may, within ten (10) days, appeal the decision on the appropriate form to the Superintendent or his/her designee.
+7.4.1 If the grievant is not satisfied with the decision at Level I, or if no decision has been rendered within the timelines specified in Level I above, he/she may, within ten (10) days, appeal the decision on the appropriate form to the Superintendent or his/her designee.
 This statement shall include a copy of the original grievance and appeal, the decisions rendered, and a clear, concise statement of the reasons for the appeal.
 The Superintendent or his/her designee shall communicate his decision to the grievant within ten (10) days.
 If the Superintendent or his/her designee does not respond within the time limits provided, the grievant may appeal to the next level.